Online Aging-Aware Energy Optimization for Vehicle-Home-Grid Integration: METHODOLOGY

 where $C_{rep}$ is the battery replacement cost, $C_{rv}$ is the battery residual value, $i_r$ is the yearly discount rate, and $L$ represents the nominal battery life in years.

 The objective function in \eqref{eq:obj} is subject to the following set of constraints:

-In \eqref{eq:c1}, all energy flows and $s_t$ must be non-negative.
+In \eqref{eq:c1}, all energy flows must be non-negative.
 The input energy $E^{G2V}_t$ and the output energy from the EV ($E^{V2G}_t+E^{V2H}_t$) cannot exceed the maximum limit $E_{\max}$, imposed by the EV charger, resulting in the constraints formulated in \eqref{eq:c2} and \eqref{eq:c3}.
 The constraint \eqref{eq:c4} ensures that the EV's SoC ranges from 0 to 100\%.
 The SoC evolution in \eqref{eq:c5} depends on the previous SoC, the energy exchanged with the battery (normalized by its capacity, $E_b$), and the distance traveled (normalized by the battery range, $D_r$).
-Notice that, while the EV is parked, $D=0$. \eqref{eq:c6} is a soft constraint ensuring the EV reaches the desired SoC of the user.
-Specifically, it requires the SoC to be at least $SoC^{goal}_t$, which is 80\% at pickup times and zero otherwise.
-If the constraint is not met, $s_t$ compensates for the deviation, contributing to an increase in the objective function \eqref{eq:obj}.
+Notice that, while the EV is parked, $d_t=0$. \eqref{eq:c6} requires the SoC to be at least $SoC^{goal}_t$, which is 80\% at pickup times and zero otherwise.
 The household load $HL_t$ is met by energy supplied either from the grid or the EV, according to \eqref{eq:c7}.
 However, the total energy purchased from the grid cannot exceed the available supply $G_t$ (which is here assumed to be sufficiently large to always ensure the constraint \eqref{eq:c8} is never active).

 Note that \eqref{eq:obj}--\eqref{eq:c8} apply only when the EV is parked.
 However, the model simulates a realistic scenario where the EV alternates between parking and driving throughout the simulation.
 During driving, no optimization is needed, as the EV is absent and all its energy flows are zero.
-In this phase, the SoC depends on the previous step and the distance traveled $D$, while the household load is fully supplied by the grid ($E_t^{G2H}$).
+In this phase, the SoC depends on the previous step and the distance traveled $d_t$, while the household load is fully supplied by the grid ($E_t^{G2H}$).